 We are now well and truly into the run of Princess II where she is falling back on reprints from Tammy and Jinty.
 From Jinty we have “Horse from the Sea” and “Stefa’s Heart of Stone”.
 Many former Jinty readers would have envied Princess readers for getting a reprint of Stefa.
 Jinty’s letter page indicated there was a popular demand for this serial to be repeated, but for some reason neither Jinty nor the Tammy & Jinty merger obliged.
 From Tammy we get “Rowena of the Doves” and now “The Dream House”.

 Nonetheless, Princess is still producing her own stories.
-One is the cover story, “Flight from the Romanys”.
+One is the cover story, “Flight from the Romanys” (not good grammar there).
 Lydia Parks is kidnapped by nasty gypsies, for no other reason than to make a slave out of her and profit from the chattels she had on her (rich clothes, a horse).
 Considering her father is a wealthy lord, they could have shown more imagination than that!
 This episode is dedicated to establishing just how cruel Lydia’s kidnappers intend to be to her, and Lydia showing us her resolve to escape despite her tears or the gypsies’ attempts to discourage her.